How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 AI referred traffic is any visit from an AI search engine or chatbot like ChatGPT, Perplexity, Claude, Gemini, or Microsoft Copilot.

 AI traffic accounts for 1.08% of all website visits right now.
-That might sound small, but it's growing roughly 1% month over month.
+That sounds small.
+It's not.
+It's growing roughly 1% month over month.
 If you're not tracking it separately, you're missing a channel that's already bigger than some paid campaigns.

 GA4 lumps AI traffic into generic referrals by default.
 You can't see how AI visitors behave differently from social referrals, news sites, or backlink traffic.